Home office equipment essentials

 Home printers have become vital to office workers this year.
 Now that so many people are working from home and can’t rely on expensive equipment because of the pandemic, having a solution at home that will properly fill that gap is vital.
 No matter what size of household and family demands you have, on this list you’ll find the best home printer for your needs.

-Thanks to its 6-color individual ink system, the Canon Pixma TS9120 delivers exceptional photo quality results, placing it firmly among the best home printers around.
-The Canon also is very flexible with its connection capabilities, allowing for both bluetooth and wi-fi to print.
+Thanks to its six-color individual ink system, the Canon Pixma TS9120 delivers exceptional photo quality results, placing it firmly among the best home printers around.
+The Canon also is very flexible with its connection capabilities, allowing for both Bluetooth and Wi-Fi to print.
 And you’re not limited to any device.
 If you want to print from a tablet or smartphone or even from the cloud, the Canon can handle it.

 The Canon Pixma TS9120 is a brilliant all-rounder, which is why it's our pick for the best home office printer.
 It works exceptionally as an office printer and just as well when it comes to printing photos, so it can fill the role of family printer too.
 Its connectivity options are second to none too.